 - 75g light brown sugar

 - 1 tsp vanilla bean paste/essence

 - Vegan custard or vanilla ice cream

 - Preheat oven to 160C/320F.

 - Place dates in a small bowl with boiled water.
 Leave to soak for 10-15 minutes until soft.

 - Place demerara sugar and butter in a large bowl and whisk until pale and fluffy.

-- Measure out the rapeseed oil and almond milk.
-Use a hand food processor to blend dates into a thick paste.
+- Use a hand food processor to blend dates into a thick paste (with the water).